From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Empirical Results

-Table~\ref{tab:CSCI_distribution} reports the cross-sectional distribution of the Continuous Shariah Compliance Index between 1999 and 2024.
-We obtain 661{,}439 firm--month observations with a well-defined CSCI.
-Roughly 19\% of firm--months lie at $\mathrm{CSCI}=0$, corresponding to firms in sectors that are excluded ex--ante by Shariah sector screens (conventional finance, alcohol, gambling, tobacco, and other clearly non-permissible industries).
-At the other extreme, about 20\% of firm--months have $\mathrm{CSCI}\geq 0.99$, reflecting firms with very conservative balance sheets and negligible non-permissible income.
+Table~\ref{tab:csci_dist} reports the cross-sectional distribution of CSCI.
+We obtain 661,439 firm--month observations with a well-defined CSCI.
+Approximately 19\% of firm--months receive $\CSCI = 0$, corresponding to firms excluded by sector screens or whose financial ratios breach the outer bounds on at least one dimension.
+At the other extreme, 20\% of firm--months have $\CSCI \geq 0.99$, reflecting firms with very conservative balance sheets and negligible impure income.

-Conditional on belonging to permissible sectors (i.e.\ among firms with $b_{\text{sector}}>0$), the CSCI exhibits rich continuous variation.
-For this investable universe (535{,}084 firm--months), the median CSCI is 0.25, with an interquartile range of 0.07 to 0.96, and approximately 74\% of observations lie strictly between 0.01 and 0.99.
-Figures~\ref{fig:CSCI_all} and \ref{fig:CSCI_investable} plot the corresponding cross-sectional densities.
-The first panel, based on all firms, makes clear that the sector screens identify a sizeable mass of ex--ante non-investable firms.
-The second panel shows that, within permissible sectors, CSCI is far from a binary indicator: there is substantial mass at intermediate values, precisely capturing ``barely compliant'' versus ``comfortably compliant'' issuers that standard pass/fail index rules treat identically.
-This continuous dispersion is what the portfolio experiments in Sections~\ref{subsec:port_chars_results} and~\ref{subsec:FM_results} exploit.
+Conditional on belonging to permissible sectors, CSCI exhibits substantial continuous variation.
+Among permissible-sector firms (535,084 observations), the mean CSCI is 0.44, the median is 0.25, the 75th percentile is 0.96, and 24\% of observations have $\CSCI \geq 0.99$.
+For the full sample, 19\% of firm--months take the value zero.
+These patterns indicate that the continuous score differentiates meaningfully both across and within the admissible universe.
+Figures~\ref{fig:csci_all} and~\ref{fig:csci_perm} plot the corresponding densities.

-The pattern in Table~\ref{tab:CSCI_summary} confirms that the CSCI index orders firms along a meaningful financial and income--purity gradient.
-The lowest CSCI deciles have extremely low scores, very high impure--income shares (around one in decile 1 and above 0.85 in decile 2), and balance sheets dominated by cash and receivables.
-As CSCI rises, impure income falls sharply towards zero while leverage, cash and receivables ratios gradually decline, especially in the upper deciles.
-Mid–range deciles (5–6) exhibit relatively high leverage despite almost fully permissible income, indicating that the financial–ratio screens, rather than sector exclusions alone, remain binding.
-High–CSCI firms (deciles 8–10) combine clean income, more conservative balance sheets and somewhat larger size, showing that CSCI captures both revenue cleanliness and balance–sheet conservatism rather than simply reproducing a sector or size filter.
+Table~\ref{tab:deciles} confirms that CSCI orders firms along a meaningful financial and income-purity gradient.
+The lowest CSCI deciles have high leverage (debt ratios above 0.70), substantial cash and receivables ratios, and moderate impure-income shares (6--10\%).
+As CSCI rises from decile~7 onward, all financial ratios decline sharply: the debt ratio falls from 0.41 (decile~7) to 0.08 (decile~10), and impure income drops from 10.8\% to 0.1\%.
+The transition from decile~6 (mean $\CSCI = 0.006$) to decile~7 (mean $\CSCI = 0.234$) is particularly steep, marking the boundary where firms begin to satisfy the comfort thresholds on at least some financial dimensions.
+High-CSCI firms (deciles~9--10) combine very low leverage, minimal impure income, and somewhat larger market capitalisation.